Wayne Frederick (footballer)

-Wayne Alix Frederick II (born June 13, 2004) is a footballer who plays for Major League Soccer club Colorado Rapids.
+Wayne Alix Ian Frederick II (born June 13, 2004) is a footballer who plays for Major League Soccer club Colorado Rapids.
 Born in the United States, he plays for the Trinidad and Tobago national team.

 Early life

 Frederick played youth soccer with Bethesda SC, beginning in 2014.
 He also attended St. Albans School, where he played for the boys soccer team, where he earned 2021 All-American honors, won a D.C.
 State Championship, was named the 2021 D.C.
 State Player of the Year, earned All-Conference honors in 2019 and 2021, and was nominated for the 2022 D.C.
 Gatorade Player of the Year Award.

 College career

 In 2022, Frederick began attending Duke University, where he played for the men's soccer team.
 On October 4, 2022, he scored his first collegiate goal in a victory over the Howard Bison.
 After his freshman season, he was named to the All-ACC Academic Team and was ranked #60 on the TopDrawerSoccer Top 100 Freshmen list.
 On October 27, 2023, he scored a brace in a victory over the Virginia Tech Hokies.
 In 2023, he was named to the All-ACC Academic Team.